DavidCorino/Docker/README.md

-   Change what you think is necessary in the "Dockerfile", after this build the image with the command:
+   Change what you think is necessary in the "Dockerfile"(**you can see in: docker_file directory**), after this build the image with the command: